 In 1983, a major fire destroyed the entire production plant and adjacent warehouses.
 Despite reconstruction and a return to production, the company was unable to match its pre-disaster performance.
 Increasing international competition, price pressure and changed market conditions also made it necessary to sell first 80% of the company's shares (production) in 1989 and then the remaining 20% in 1994 (to CarnaudMetalbox, which in turn was later taken over by Crown Cork&Seal Company).
 The trade division, Dosen-Zentrale, remained with the Züchners.
 The owner and managing director today is Fritz Andreas Züchner, the seventh Züchner generation.

 Fritz Züchner (the younger) had already founded the Dosen-Zentrale in Leipzig in December 1934 as a trading and distribution company.
 This represented a new market in addition to the production of cans and their sale to vegetable and fruit bottling companies.
 Slaughterhouses, butchers and households were targeted specifically.
 Its special feature was the decentralised local and regional supply of small quantities to meet demand.
 This is a unique selling point that is still the basis and success factor of the company today.
 The business grew rapidly, but soon the company had to move to West Germany, to be precise, to Seesen/Harz in 1948 and then soon after to Düsseldorf in 1949.
 There, too, growth continued steadily.
-In the 1980s the space was no longer sufficient.
-In Hilden, directly on the city limits of Düsseldorf, the company first moved to Niedenstrasse and then in 2001 to its current location in Lise-Meitner-Strasse.
+At the end of the 1980s the space was no longer sufficient.
+In Hilden, directly on the city limits of Düsseldorf, the company first moved in 1990/91 to Niedenstrasse and then in 2001 to its current location in Lise-Meitner-Strasse.

 After the sale of the tin can production, the sales activities of the new Dosen-Zentrale Züchner in Hilden were further expanded.
 Plastic (cans, buckets) as well as the classic WECK preserving jars had already been added to the product range in the 1980s.
 As before, the focus was initially on small quantities for butchers and industrial bottlers.